Surgery for testicular cancer

 Radical inguinal orchiectomy

-As described in the section called "How is testicular cancer diagnosed?”, this type of surgery removes the testicle (or testicles) containing the cancer.
-An incision is made in the groin, and the testicle is taken from the scrotum through the opening.
+As described in the section “How is testicular cancer diagnosed?”, this type of surgery removes the testicle (or testicles) containing the cancer.
+An incision is made just above the pubic area, and the testicle is gently removed from the scrotum through the opening.
 A cut is made through the spermatic cord that attaches the testicle to the abdomen.
-The surgeon takes special precautions to avoid spreading cancer cells into the surgical wound or dislodging them from the tumor into the bloodstream.
-All stages of testicular cancer are typically treated with this type surgery.
+The surgeon ties off the blood and lymph vessels in the spermatic cord early in the operation and takes other special precautions to avoid spreading cancer cells into the surgical wound or dislodging them from the tumor into the bloodstream.

-If both testicles are removed, sperm cells cannot be produced and a man becomes infertile.
-Also, without testicles, a man cannot make enough testosterone.
-He will need to take supplements, either in the form of a gel, a patch, or a shot.
+Effects of orchiectomy: Losing one testicle usually has no effect on a man’s ability to get an erection and have sex.
+But if both testicles are removed, sperm cells cannot be produced and a man becomes infertile.
+Also, without testicles, a man cannot make enough testosterone, which can decrease sex drive and affect his ability to have erections.
+Other effects could include fatigue, hot flashes, and loss of muscle mass.
+These side effects can be avoided by taking testosterone supplements, either in a gel, a patch, or a shot.
 Pills are generally not reliable sources of testosterone.

-Men with testicular cancer are usually young and may be concerned that their appearance has changed.
-They may be single and dating and worry about a partner’s reaction, or they may be athletic and feel embarrassed by the missing testicle when in locker rooms.
-Since the operation also removes the cord above the testicle, that side of the scrotum can look and feel empty to them.
+Usually men with testicular cancer are young and may be concerned that their appearance has changed.
+They may be dating and worry about a partner’s reaction, or they may be athletic and feel embarrassed by the missing testicle when in locker rooms.

 To restore a more natural look, a man can have a testicular prosthesis surgically implanted in his scrotum.
-The prosthesis approved for use in the United States is filled with saline (salt water), and it comes in different sizes to match the remaining testicle.
+The prosthesis approved for use in the United States is filled with saline (salt water) and comes in different sizes to match the remaining testicle.
 When in place, it can look like a normal testicle.
-There can be a scar after the operation, but it is often partly hidden by pubic hair.
-Some men want to have a prosthesis and others do not.
+There can be a scar after the operation, but it’s often partly hidden by pubic hair.
+Some men might want a prosthesis, while others might not.
 You should discuss your wishes with your surgeon before considering this surgery.
-It may also help to talk with someone who has a testicular prosthesis, to see what their experience has been like.
+It could also help to talk with someone who has a testicular prosthesis, to hear what it has been like for them.